Grand Blanc Medicaid Planning Attorneys

 - The Top Eight Mistakes People Make With Medicaid

 - Avoiding “Accidental Gifts” For Medicaid Eligibility

 - Can You Transfer Your Medicare and Medicaid Plans When You Move to Another State?

 No matter your situation, our Michigan Medicaid planning attorneys can help you or your loved one access Medicaid assistance.
 Call (810) 645-8426 or contact us online to schedule an initial consultation.
-Serving Grand Blanc, Flint, Rochester Hills and all of Mid-Michigan.
+Serving Grand Blanc, Flint, Rochester Hills, Brighton and all of Mid-Michigan.

 Comprehensive, Holistic Approach to Planning Through Personal Care, Support, and Education

 Nationally Board Certified as an Elder Law Attorney by the National Elder Law Foundation